-Finally, we complement a burgeoning empirical literature on the effects of the Paris Agreement and the determinants of nationally determined contributions.
-Tørstad and Wiborg (2023) find a negative correlation between the ambiguity of NDCs and their ambition.
-They also use a conjoint experiment to demonstrate that the likelihood of compliance is a strong determinant of general public support for climate agreements.
+Finally, we complement a burgeoning empirical literature on the effects of the Paris Agreement and the determinants of NDCs.
+Tørstad and Wiborg (2023) use a conjoint experiment to demonstrate that the likelihood of compliance is a strong determinant of general public support for climate agreements.
 In general, empirical evidence suggests that the quality of national political institutions explains most variability in "credible" climate commitments (Victor, Lumkowsky and Dannenberg 2022).
 Wealthier countries pledge to undertake greater emission reductions with higher costs (Aldy et al. 2016), and more democratic countries and countries more vulnerable to climate change have been associated with more ambitious commitments (Tørstad, Sælen and Bøyum 2020).
 However, given the complexity in setting policy to meet mitigation targets, some scholars have argued that it is difficult to know if Paris targets across countries are empirically comparable (Rowan 2019).
 Hence we provide a theoretical treatment of NDCs and the domestic political forces that shape them.